mc-ondros/DoodleParty/.documentation/architecture.md

 - Socket.io for real-time synchronization
 - Custom TFLite binary classifier for content moderation
 - DigitalOcean AI for LLM features (prompts, narration)
-- PostgreSQL for persistent data
-- Redis for real-time state management

 *For installation steps, see the [Installation Guide](installation.md).*